soyhyoj/CARTO-JuniorDSTest/README.md

 <br>

 ## Tasks:
-The first process is ETL - NYC taxi data and census block group geometries were loaded to the Postgis.<br>
+The first process is ETL - NYC taxi data and census block group geometries were loaded to the PostGIS.<br>
 The next step is to explore the data to build a baseline model for predicting number of taxi pickup number using ACS dataset.

 The two tasks were separately handled in different jupyter notebooks: